fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/pro/menu-icons.md

 menu: user
 title: Menu Icons (Pro)
 ---
-When you [create or edit a Menu Item](../getting-started/create-menu#create-menu-item) with the [Pro addon](../pro), you'll see a panel for adding **Menu Item Flags**.
+When you [create or edit a Menu Item](../getting-started/create-menu#create-menu-item) with the [premium version](../pro), you'll see a panel for adding **Menu Item Flags**.
 These flags can be used to designate information such as vegetarian dishes, organic produce, Halal or Kosher options and more.

 The Menu Item Flags work just like the Tags you can assign to Posts in WordPress, with a twist.
 Menu Item Flags can also have icons associated with them.